Jmcleodfoss/simple-rest-tester/README.md

 #### paths.path.method.responses.response.x-srt.payload
 This extension should be used to provide a payload for tests which do not use the paths.path.method.requestBody.content.application/json/examples element to provide the body of a request.

+#### paths.path.method.responses.response.x-srt.payload-override
+This extension should be used with the x-srt.payload extension to override some members of the main payload extension.
+The use case for this is setting the payload to a reference to an example in the component section, and then changing a member to generate a slightly different test (e.g. changing a member to an invalid value to test code paths in the API service dealing with bad input).

 #### paths.path.method.responses.response.x-srt.path-subst
 This extension. if present, should be a set of key-value pairs where the key represents a part of the path to be replaced, and the value is the substituted value.